Chandra North

-Chandra North (born July 31, 1970, in Dallas, Texas, United States) is an American model.
+Chandra Stewart North-Blaylock (born July 31, 1970, in Dallas, Texas, United States) is an American model.

 Early years

 Growing up, North had aspirations of becoming a professional ballerina.
 In her teen years, North was a bit rebellious.
 While her classmates would be attending school dance, she would be hitting up underground night clubs.
 While attending Southern Methodist University, she was scouted by a male model during her spring break.
 Shortly thereafter, she signed with The Kim Dawson Agency in Dallas and she secured modeling jobs for local news papers and department store catalogs.

 In 1991, North left Texas to pursue her dream of becoming a professional dancer.
 Shortly after moving to New York City, her modeling career moved her to Paris.
 After struggling to make it in Europe, North came back to New York where she met her future husband, then a bicycle messenger.
 With his support, she eventually landed more work.